 You only need a handful of ingredients to make these simple breakfast bowls!

 - Butternut Squash: For roasting.
-Or you could use another type of squash of your choice
+Or you could use another type of squash of your choice.
+Use up leftover butternut in this roasted butternut squash pasta

 - Hummus: Not gonna lie, I used shop bought because I didn’t have time to make my own but if you want to use homemade then go for it, you could even double up the squash and use my butternut squash hummus!

-- Kale: Simply sautéed before adding to the bowls
+- Kale: Simply sautéed before adding to the bowls.
+Any extra can be thrown into this veggie pesto pasta soup

 - Quinoa: Or another grain of your choice